saeedghadiri/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains sample Docker Compose files to run an Outline bridge server.
+This repository contains sample Docker Compose files to run a bridge server for the Outline proxy.
+It helps Outline to work in highly restricted networks.

 ## Documentation

 ### What is Outline?

-[Outline](https://getoutline.org) is a Shadowsocks-based proxy by Google.
+[Outline](https://getoutline.org) is a Shadowsocks-based proxy created by Google.
-It lets you create Shadowsocks servers, set up clients, and manage users easily.
+It provides high-quality Shadowsocks servers, clients, and managers.

-### How does it work?

-It is the Outline normal flow:
+It usually works as below.

 ```
 (Outline client) <-> [Outline Upstream Server] <-> (Internet)
 ```

-### What does bridge server do?
+### What does the bridge server do?

-The bridge server prevents the direct connection between the client and the upstream server.
+The bridge server will be inserted between clients and a server to connect the clients to the server in networks where this connection is not possible directly.
+It passes the incoming traffic from clients to the specified Outline server.

 The bridge server changes the flow as below.